Lubdhak/sample_app/README.md

 Why Transaction is called in some places on create where we can call Table_ModelName.add() directly ?

 use root_folder to keep root files..

+    What we learnt ?
+- Adding Adhoc Queries Along with their resolvers

+    Whats next ?
+- Adding Class based Mutations Along with their resolvers